Jorenar/blog/2023-02-19-less-known-c.md

 </blockquote>

-`void*` was added to C89 because of a need for generic pointer type which can be implicitly casted back and forth.
+`void*` was added to C89 because of a need for generic pointer type which can be implicitly cast back and forth.

 In fact, explicitly casting `void` pointers has the following problems: